-resolution is 1 m at the surface.
-A telescoping grid in the vertical is used with layer thickness increasing with height.
-In some situations this can limit vertical resolution at rooftop level, which may adversely impact the ability of the model to resolve rooftop mitigation strategies.
+Boundary conditions for the control simulation are shown in Table 1.
+A telescoping grid for vertical layers is used where layer thickness increases with height.
+This somewhat limits vertical resolution at rooftop level, which may adversely impact the ability of the model to resolve rooftop mitigation strategies.

-2.2.
-Study domain
+2.2 Study domain

 This study focuses on a neighborhood in El Monte, California, located in Los Angeles County on the west coast of the United States.
-El Monte has a Mediterranean climate based on the Köppen-Geiger climate classification [58], and is influenced by the Pacific Ocean, which is 53 km to the west (figure 1).
-The average daily maximum air temperature in August is 31 °C (88 °F), and average daily minimum air temperature in January is 7°C (45°F) [59].
-As of the 2010 Census, El Monte had an average income of \$39 535.
-This is in contrast to a national average of \$50 502 [60].
+El Monte has a Mediterranean climate based on the Köppen-Geiger climate classification [58], and is influenced by the Pacific Ocean, which is 53 km to the west (Figure 1).
+The average daily maximum air temperature in August is 31 °C (88 °F), and average daily minimum air temperature in January is 7 °C (45 °F) [59].
+As of the 2010 Census, El Monte had an average income of \$39,535.
+This is in contrast to a national average of \$50,502 [60].
 Hence, El Monte represents a neighborhood with a particularly vulnerable population.
-The neighborhood of focus, which covers $450 \times 650$ m, was chosen as generally representative of a residential area in El Monte.
-Land cover characteristics including geometries and distributions of buildings, vegetative cover, and pavements, were developed manually for the neighborhood under investigation using Google Earth and used as inputs to ENVI-met.
+The neighborhood of focus, which covers 450 x 650 m, was chosen as generally representative of a residential area in El Monte.

-2.3.
-Scenarios
+2.3 Scenarios

 A total of five scenarios were simulated, each assuming different land cover in the neighborhood.
-The control (CO) scenario was simulated assuming current land cover, determined using Google Earth imagery (figure 1).
+The control (CO) scenario was simulated assuming current land cover, determined using Google Earth imagery (Figure 1).
 Most buildings in this neighborhood were observed to be detached residential homes with two stories, and back yard and front yard gardens largely covered with grass and some trees.
 The roads are made of asphalt concrete and the sidewalks of cement concrete.
-Other surface physical characteristics and soil data are presented in tables 1s and 2s in supplementary material.
+Other surface physical characteristics and soil data are presented in Table 1s and 2s in supplementary material.
 The control simulation was evaluated by comparing simulated results to the nearest weather station, located at the El Monte airport [59].
 Measured versus simulated surface air temperatures show a coefficient of determination of 0.91 (see the supplementary material for more detail).
-A series of perturbation scenarios were simulated to investigate the impacts of heat mitigation strategies on micrometeorology and thermal comfort (table 2).
+A series of perturbation scenarios were simulated to investigate the impacts of heat mitigation strategies on micrometeorology and thermal comfort (Table 2).
 In the green roof (GR) scenario, each roof was assumed to be covered with grass.
 We note here that not all residential roofs have the structural integrity to house a green roof.
 Nevertheless, our aim is to predict the maximum possible impact of these heat mitigation strategies and thus we assume hypothetically that all roofs could house green roofs.
 In the cool roof (CR) scenario, the albedo of all roofs is increased from 0.1 to 0.4.
-Cool roofing products (e.g. shingles or tiles) for residential homes with pitched roofs are currently available in the marketplace with 'aged' [61] albedos of 0.4 [62].
+Cool roofing products (e.g. shingles or tiles) for residential homes with pitched roofs are currently available in the marketplace with "aged" [61] albedos of 0.4 [62].
 These materials are designed to maximize reflectivity in the near-infrared part of the solar spectrum, allowing for high albedo roofs that appear relatively dark in color.
 In the third perturbation scenario (TA), trees were added to open grassy spaces in front yards adjacent to sidewalks (in addition to current vegetation and trees).
 For the cool pavement scenario (CP), the albedo of all asphalt pavement in the domain was increased by 0.3.
 This represents an upper bound value for what is currently technologically achievable.
 Wall albedo in all simulations is assumed to be 0.2.